 Methane Zone Map

-The city of Los Angeles has also established a methane zone map which shows shaded regions of where the methane zone and methane buffer zones are located.
+The city of Los Angeles has also established a methane zone map showing shaded regions of the methane zone and methane buffer zones.

-On this map you will see lightly shaded purple colors that define the Methane Zone, while the dark purple perimeter defines the Methane Buffer Zone.
-Although the Methane Zone map is a great visual source, it is recommended to use Zimas as the main source for establishing your methane hazard site criteria.
+On this map, lightly shaded purple colors define the Methane Zone.
+While the dark purple perimeter defines the Methane Buffer Zone.
+Although the Methane Zone map is a great visual source, you should use Zimas as the primary source.
+For establishing your methane hazard site criteria.

 What if my Property is located only partially in a Methane Zone?

-Considering the Methane Hazard Type is established based on location, it is inevitable that a property will be partially located within a Methane Zone and partially not categorized as a methane hazard.
-In these cases, we highly recommend reaching out to your LADBS plan checker to establish the methane testing and potential Methane Mitigation requirements and Mitigation Construction.
-There are too many variables in development that make it difficult to set a standard for what the requirements would be for these scenarios, but based on previous Case Studies:
+Considering the Methane Hazard Type is established on location, a property will inevitably be partially located within a Methane Zone.
+Thus is may be somewhat not categorized as a methane hazard.
+In these cases, we highly recommend you contact your LADBS plan checker to set up the methane testing.
+Also potential Methane Mitigation requirements and Mitigation Construction.
+There are too many variables in development that make it difficult to set a standard for what the conditions would be for these scenarios.
+But based on previous Case Studies:

-- LADBS plan checker may evaluate the location of the proposed structure in conjunction with the portion of the property which is classified as a methane zone.
-The plan checker may only enforce the methane zone requirements for the portion of property that is located within the Methane Zone.
+- LADBS plan checker may evaluate the location of the proposed structure in conjunction with the portion of the property.
+Which is classified as a methane zone.
+The plan checker may only enforce the methane zone requirements for the property located within the Methane Zone.

 Methane Mitigation Consultant

-In all cases, it is highly recommended to evaluate your project specific details with a Methane Mitigation Consultants and the LADBS plan checker to establish the final Methane Testing, Mitigation Design, and Methane Mitigation Construction requirements.
+In all cases, evaluating your project specific details with a Methane Mitigation Consultants is critical.
+The LADBS plan checker is highly recommended to establish the final Methane Testing, Mitigation Design, and Methane Mitigation Construction requirements.